 From time to time the University has exposure to various non-income tax related matters that arise in the ordinary course of business.
-At December 31, 2010 and 2009, the University has reserved approximately \$92 and \$229 for tax matters where its ultimate exposure is considered probable and the potential loss can be reasonably estimated.
+At December 31, 2011 and 2010, the University has reserved approximately \$49 and \$92 for tax matters where its ultimate exposure is considered probable and the potential loss can be reasonably estimated.
 During 2009, a non-income tax related matter related to the University's classification of its online faculty as independent contractors was resolved with the Internal Revenue Service ("IRS") and, effective July 1, 2009, all faculty for the University have been treated as employees.
-The University had reserved \$235 in 2008 related to this matter, which approximated the amount paid in 2009.

-11. Derivative Instruments
+9. Derivative Instruments

 On June 30, 2009, the University entered into two derivative agreements to manage its 30-day LIBOR interest exposure related to its variable rate note payable.
 Neither of these instruments contained financing elements.
 The contractual terms of the University's derivative instruments have not been structured to ensure that net payments will be made by one party in the earlier periods and subsequently returned by the counterparty in later periods of the derivative's term.
 Neither of the University's derivative instruments have been amended or modified since their inception.
 The interest rate corridor required an upfront payment of \$164 by the University to the counterparty solely for the time value of an out-of-the-money option contract based on the forward LIBOR rate curve at the instrument's inception.
 Accordingly, the fair value of the corridor derivative asset at inception was \$164.
 The fair value for the interest rate corridor was determined using a hypothetical derivative transaction and Level 2 of the hierarchy of valuation inputs.
-The fair value as of December 31, 2010 and 2009 with adjustment for credit risk was \$27 and \$113, respectively, and this derivative asset is included in other assets in the accompanying balance sheet.
+The fair value as of December 31, 2011 and 2010 with adjustment for credit risk was \$1 and \$27, respectively, and this derivative asset is included in other assets in the accompanying consolidated balance sheet.
 The interest rate swap instrument was an out-of-the-money option contract based on the forward LIBOR rate curve at the instrument's inception.
-The fair value of the interest rate swap, with adjustment for credit risk, is a liability of \$686 and \$228 as of December 31, 2010 and 2009, respectively, and is included in other noncurrent liabilities in the accompanying balance sheet.
+The fair value of the interest rate swap, with adjustment for credit risk, is a liability of \$629 and \$686 as of December 31, 2011 and 2010, respectively, and is included in other noncurrent liabilities in the accompanying consolidated balance sheet.
 These derivative instruments were designated as cash flow hedges of variable rate note payable obligations.
-Accordingly, the adjustment of \$551 and \$278 for the year ended December 31, 2010 and 2009, respectively, for the effective portion of the loss on the derivatives is included as a component of other comprehensive income, net of taxes.
+Accordingly, the adjustment of \$10 and \$551 for the year ended December 31, 2011 and 2010, respectively, for the effective portion of the loss on the derivatives is included as a component of other comprehensive income, net of taxes.